 Frequently Asked Questions

 All operating systems work in our online classroom.
-Windows, Mac, Linux--we are cross-platform (alas, currently WebEx does not support the use of VoiP and iPads).
+Windows, Mac, Linux--we are cross-platform (alas, currently WebEx does not support the use of VoiP with tablets).
 Your computer will install a little bit of software when you first join our classes.
 Allow an extra five minutes prior to the start of the first session you attend to allow your computer to load the essential software.

 Some public computers (at libraries or public schools, for example) will not allow you to install this software without special permission.
 Speak to your local technical personnel to allow you to install this software snippet on a public computer.